 Native to the eastern coast of Australia, Bennett’s wallabies have been introduced into the wilds of New Zealand, England, Scotland, Ireland, France, and the Isle of Man.
 There is a significant population on the island of Tasmania.

 Smaller than kangaroos, Bennett’s wallabies stand 2 to 3 feet tall.
 They can weigh 30 to 40 pounds when fully grown, males being larger than females.
 Like kangaroos, wallabies have very long feet.
-Their hind legs have just 3 toes, the center one being the longest.
+Their hind legs have just three toes, the center one being the longest.
 Hopping is their most efficient mode of travel.
-Very powerful legs and a tapered, long tail (which aids in balance) allows them to move at speeds greater than 9 miles per hour.
+Very powerful legs and a tapered, long tail (which aids in balance) allow them to move at speeds greater than 9 miles per hour.

 A crepuscular species, they are most active at twilight and spend their days relaxing.
 They can be found grazing on grasses and herbs, as well as roots, during dry spells.
 Bennett’s wallabies are commonly found in eucalyptus forests.
 A solitary animal, they may be found in groups to feed.